Ernie Andrade: All the Bright Moves

 Even though he started out small, Ernie says the landscape was just right for growing his business.
 “In those days, the tech industry had just started to take off in Silicon Valley, so there were a lot of opportunities in the commercial sector.
 As the company grew, we expanded our capabilities to offer services like carpet and window cleaning.”

-Today, nearly 40 years since founding All Bright Maintenance Services, Ernie says his favorite part of his job is his daily interactions with customers.
+Today, nearly 40 years since founding All Bright Maids, Ernie says his favorite part of his job is his daily interactions with customers.
 “I enjoy connecting with people and maintaining long-term customer relationships.
 That’s probably the biggest reason I’ve continued in this business for so many years.
 I enjoy what I do, but the best part is definitely meeting different people and making new friends.”

 Born in Mexico, Ernie moved to the United States when he was 17 and today resides in San Jose, where he expresses his appreciation for life in the Bay Area.
 “I’ve been all over, and there isn’t a place like the Bay Area,” he says.
 “The weather is beautiful, there’s a lot of diversity and there are many opportunities for businesses to succeed.”